 Adda Coffee & Tea House already has quirky cafés in Shadyside and the North Side.
 Their third spot is going to be “bazaar.”

-Located at 4905 Penn Ave. in Garfield (the former home of Gluten Free Goat Bakery), the space will sell coffee, tea and pastries as well as art from local crafters.
+Located at 4905 Penn Ave. in Garfield (the former home of Gluten Free Goat Bakery), the space will sell coffee, tea and pastries as well as unique gifts and art from local crafters.
 It opens Oct.
 23 and will host a weekend filled with area food makers such as Con Alma and Mi Empanada and musical performances from Feralcat, DJ Arie Cole and the Con Alma house band.

 Chasen Stark, Adda’s e-commerce manager, says the project has been in the works since the beginning of 2020.
 The COVID-19 shutdown allowed the company to rethink their vision for the new site.
 It will have the Adda aesthetic — bright colors, light wooden accents, white marble countertops and plant life — with a twist.